nosoop/SM-TFCustAttr/README.md

 developers to listen to that forward and write boilerplate to keep track of what entities have their attributes and what values they have.

+When the plugin is reloaded, it forgets what weapon has its attributes, so developers have to spend time reequipping the item every time they need to make a change.

-I've done a fair bit of work in the guts of the server code, and I've written my API in such a way that handles it similar to how the game does it:  you instead check for your desired attributes at runtime, when the game is doing something you might be interested in, and the attribute system handles storing the values for you.
+This API handles attributes similar to how the game does:  you instead check for your desired attributes at runtime, when the game is doing something you might be interested in, and the attribute system handles storing the values for you.